Soul City, North Carolina: Post-HUD history

 In the mid-1980s a sportswear company opened a sewing operation in Soul Tech I. The population of Soul City grew to about 300, and later in the decade an affordable housing complex was built in the Green Duke Village.
 Several additional single-family houses were also constructed, mostly at the behest of retirees.
 In 1989, some investors purchased 100 acres of Soul City land to develop into an industrial park, but their plans never came to fruition after failing to attract industry.
 In 1994, North Carolina announced the construction of medium-security prison in Soul City.
 The reception from locals was mixed, with some opposed to the project and others feeling it would create jobs.
 The Warren Correctional Institution was completed in 1997.
 Several years later state prison officials purchased Soul Tech I and converted it into a prison factory for producing janitorial supplies.

 Population decline in the late 1980s and 1990s led to decreasing revenue for homeowners' association responsible for the management of Green Duke Village.
 As a result, the physical infrastructure of Soul City degraded and Warren County government assumed control of the Magnolia Ernest Recreation Complex and opened it to the public.
+Following the takeover, renovations to the complex were undertaken.
 In the mid-2000s the land on which the Soul City monolith was located was sold and the new owner indicated her intention to demolish it.
 After a public outcry from local residents, county officials moved the sign to the entrance of Green Duke Village.
-In 2009, HealthCo closed due to an inquiry into its finances.
+In 2009, HealthCo closed due to an inquiry into its finances and its building fell into disrepair.
+In a 2025 interview, McKissick Jr. expressed hope that Soul City could be revived as a bedroom community to the growing Research Triangle, saying, "It's just a matter of somebody seeing that vision.
+Time will tell."